 Prepare Your Swimming Pool for The Winter

-Now that fall is here, and the winter season is approaching fast, your pool will become less useful, but that doesn't mean you forget about it.
-It should go through proper maintenance procedures as a preparation measure for the cold season.
-Whether you want to winterize your inground or above-ground pool, the methods used are similar.
+Now that fall is here and the winter season is approaching fast, your pool will become less useful, but that doesn't mean you forget about it.
+It should undergo proper maintenance procedures as a preparation measure for the cold season.
+The methods used are similar whether you want to winterize your inground or above-ground pool.
 Taking the right steps to prepare your pool for the winter ensures the water is swimmable when it becomes warm again.

 Winterize Your Pool: